 Students can request an ID card from UO Card Office in the student union.
 As of June 1, 2020, all photos must be submitted online.
+After submitting your photo, please monitor your email for confirmation that your photo has been accepted.
 Full and up to date information can be found at https://emu.uoregon.edu/card.